InternLM/lmdeploy/docs/en/serving/proxy_server.md

-## Proxy
+## Request Distributor Server

-The proxy service can parallelize multiple api_server services.
+The request distributor service can parallelize multiple api_server services.
 Users only need to access the proxy URL, and they can indirectly access different api_server services.
 The proxy service will automatically distribute requests internally, achieving load balancing.

 ### Startup